Phase 1 / May 2026

 The first prototype of Claude integrated directly inside Maya.
 Drive repetitive tasks by prompt.

-Animatic Builder interface Maya Beta
+Animatic Builder interface Maya Prototype

 Animatic Builder